daviduffy/tiny_gallery_slider/README.md

 All child elements in the slider are fluid and will adjust based on the height of this property.
 The slider recalculates slide widths and track position, re-centering the current slide automatically if the screen dimensions change.

-#### Load-in Curtain:
+#### Load-in Curtain and Suspended Reveal:
- - Loading spinner on a solid white background is shown until the images are centered on the page (~0.5s).
-At 0.5s, the curtain and spinner fade out and are removed from the DOM.
+ - Loading spinner on a solid white background is shown until the images are loaded and centered on the page.
+Across the top of the slider, a loading bar shows the loading progress to help the user understand when they'll be able to see the images.

 ## In Progress:
- - Change arbitrary setTimeout delay into actual load-in event triggered when all initial images are loaded.
+ - Prevent vertical scroll when user is scrolling horizontally

 ## Issues:
+ - Adjust logic for lazy loading + suspended reveal so that if the plugin user decides not to use lazy loading, the suspended reveal doesn't wait until _all_ images are loaded to pull the curtain.
  - Address blink on swipe off either end of array

 ## Planned: